 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while receiving ganciclovir injection.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have or have ever had a low number of red or white blood cells or platelets or other blood or bleeding problems, eye problems other than CMV retinitis, or kidney disease.
+- tell your doctor if you have or have ever had eye problems other than CMV retinitis or kidney disease.

-- tell your doctor if you are breastfeeding.
+- tell your doctor if you are breastfeeding or plan to breastfeed.
 You should not breastfeed while receiving ganciclovir injection.
-Talk to your doctor about when you may safely begin breastfeeding after you stop receiving ganciclovir injection.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are receiving ganciclovir injection.